aespar21/Optim.jl/docs/src/user/minimization.md

 end
 ```
 Note that the functions we're using to calculate the gradient (and later the Hessian `h!`) of the Rosenbrock function mutate a fixed-sized storage array, which is passed as an additional argument called `storage`.
 By mutating a single array over many iterations, this style of function definition removes the sometimes considerable costs associated with allocating a new array during each call to the `g!` or `h!` functions.
 You can use `Optim` without manually defining a gradient or Hessian function, but if you do define these functions, they must take these two arguments in this order.
-Returning to our optimization, you simply pass `g!` together with `f` from before to use the gradient:
+Returning to our optimization problem, you simply pass `g!` together with `f` from before to use the gradient:
 ```jl
 optimize(f, g!, [0.0, 0.0], LBFGS())
 ```